What We Wish We Would’ve Known

 If we could do it all over…

-In addition to counseling, we should’ve researched more.
+In addition to counseling, we should've researched more.
+Found more resources for blended families.
 Educated ourselves about blended family dynamics.
-We would’ve discovered that, while a lot of what we were going through was normal, there was also a ton of red flags indicating larger issues at play, hence the need for professional outside help.
+We would've discovered that, while a lot of what we were going through was normal, there were also plenty of red flags indicating larger issues at play that required professional support.

 Learning about parental alienation sooner could've helped us counteract the effects better.
 Learning about high-conflict personalities earlier could've helped us ditch the drama years before we did.